RUSADA to investigate German TV doping claims

 "After completion of the investigation its official results will be published on RUSADA website."

-The hour-long documentary entitled 'Secret Doping Dossier: How Russia produces its winners' features what the programme makers claim is undercover video of Russian athletes and coaches admitting to covering up positive tests.
+The hour-long documentary entitled 'Secret Doping Dossier: How Russia produces its winners' features what the program makers claim is undercover video of Russian athletes and coaches admitting to covering up positive tests.

 It also alleges corruption and a systematic doping issue among Russian athletes and high-ranking officials.